mssgill/hscSphinx/pipeline/process.rst

 Coadd construction is the process of warping exposures to put them on a common WCS, and then combining them to produce a final exposure having an improved signat-to-noise ratio.
 The process is performed in a sequence of steps, and each is described below.
+However, most of the steps can be run in a single process called ``stack.py`` (also described below).
 At this point, it is assumed that you've run reduceFrames.py to complete the single-frame photometry.

-SkyMap
+Making a SkyMap
-^^^^^^
+^^^^^^^^^^^^^^^

+Before stacking, you need to make a SkyMap.
 A SkyMap is a tiling or 'tesselation' of the celestial sphere, and is used as coordinate system for the final coadded image.
 The largest region in the system is called a 'Tract', and it contains smaller 'Patch' regions.
 In a later step, your input images will be warped from their observed WCSs to the common WCS of the SkyMap.

 There are two ways to create SkyMaps: (1) for the whole sky [probably **not** what you want for individual observations], and (2) for a